dbrattli/Expression/notebooks/01 - Introduction.md

 > Do you know Python and would like to learn more about functional programming?
 Are you wondering what the Scala, F#, and Haskell developers are talking about?
 Let's do some functional programming in a language that you already know!

-This tutoral that will get you up to speed with functinal programming in Python using the [Expression](https://github.com/dbrattli/Expression) functional programming library.
+This tutorial that will get you up to speed with functional programming in Python using the [Expression](https://github.com/dbrattli/Expression) functional programming library.

 ## Functional Programming